mrnust/mrnust/README.md

 ---

 - Investigated the role of **Reinforcement Learning (RL)** in improving LLM reasoning capabilities:
-  - Explored **RL-based feedback mechanisms** for post-training optimization.
-  - Highlighting the effectiveness of **RL for SFT (Supervised Fine-Tuning)** data gathering.
-  - Future direction: Scaling RL methods to achieve more robust performance improvements.
+  - Exploring **RL-based feedback mechanisms** for post-training optimization and its effectiveness for SFT (Supervised Fine-Tuning) data gathering and how scaling RL methods helps to achieve more robust performance improvements.

 ---